syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

 The user can modify the template while editing the TreeViewItemAdv.
 The following example illustrates the process of changing the template:

-1. Create the DataTemplate instance for the EditTemplate as follows:
+1.Create the DataTemplate instance for the EditTemplate as follows: